 I am a psychiatrist.

-I do work in uh Florida.
+I do work in Florida.

-What I have found in my work clinically, it is very difficult to get somebody committed to a state hospital because there are patient rights.
+And, I mean, although I do want to say that, you know, the majority of patients who have severe psychiatric illness are not violent, what I have found in my work clinically, it is very difficult to get somebody committed to a state hospital because there are patient rights.

-And as a psychiatrist, you will have patients that may be placed on a uh 72-hour hold, which is a BA 52, they may have done something preceding their coming into the hospital which could be very violent.
+And as a psychiatrist, you will have patients that may be placed on a 72-hour hold, which is a BA-52.

-They could have threatened to kill their parents, they could have destroyed property, they could have assaulted others.
+They could have threatened to kill their parents.

-And they may be picked up by police, they're taken to jail, then they come to the mental health unit, and what happens is uh over time, seventy-two hours, two of us psychiatrists will evaluate them.
+And what happens is over time, 72 hours, two of us psychiatrists will evaluate them.

-So I have patients that are psych that are psychotic, they're agitated, they're irritable.
+So I have patients that are psychotic.

 I can't force them to take medication.

-Um I have to wait until they actually do something or are threatening or behave in such a way that we can involuntarily medicate them.
+I have to wait until they actually do something or are threatening or behave in such a way that we can involuntarily medicate them.

 And then the public defender can continue these cases for up to four weeks.

-So what happens is when they go to court are you are you saying that mental illness um has has become a right that people have you have a right to be mentally ill and therefore um if you And my next question is even if these obstacles weren't in your way that you've described and even if you could commit people who you thought needed to be, where would you put them?
+You have a right to be mentally ill, and therefore if you and my next question is, even if these obstacles weren't in your way that you've described, and even if you could commit people who you thought needed to be, where would you put them?

-That's again a couple of issues.
+That's, again, a couple of issues.

-They closed down G Purse Woods which is a state facility in Florida so many severely psychiatrically ill patients were placed on the street.
+So many severely psychiatrically ill patients were placed on the street.

-They went into group homes, they went into society.
+They went into society.

 Isn't that how the homeless became homeless?

-I'm saying and it's very difficult to not only get them committed because you're right very little very few mental health resources there's not a hospital put them in and you can't make them take medication.
+I'm saying, and it's very difficult to not only get them committed, because you're right, very few mental health resources.

-And they will be discharged from the hospital even as a psychiatrist if you say I'm a concerned I think this patient is a danger to others the public defender will say but they've been on your unit for how many weeks?
+Even as a psychiatrist, if you say, I'm concerned, I think this patient is a danger to others, the public defender will say, but they've been on your unit for how many weeks?

 Have they hurt anybody?

-And we can tell them yes but they're on medication but this patient is telling me they're not going to take it when they leave.
+But this patient is telling me they're not going to take it when they leave.

 You can't.

-There's laws that protect them and I understand that because in the past you know I I know there was a lot of abuse of patients that were chronically mentally ill and I don't know what this gentleman was what was going on with his head but I'm saying from a reality standpoint it's very difficult.
+And I understand that because in the past, you know, I know there was a lot of abuse of patients that were chronically mentally ill, and I don't know what this gentleman was, what was going on with his head, but I'm saying from a reality standpoint, it's very difficult.

-You know you want to read something.
+You know, you ought to read something.

-I mentioned this in the first hour we'll link to it at Rushlimbaugh.com if you want to find it the easy way but you can also find it at Gawker dot com.
+We'll link to it at rushlimbaugh.com if you want to find it the easy way, but you can also find it at gawker.com.

-In fact I might read a couple excerpts of this but it is written by a woman who has a disturbed child who threatens to kill her thirteen threatens to kill himself she says look th this kid is going to do what Adam Lanza did if something isn't done.
+In fact, I might read a couple excerpts of this, but it is written by a woman who has a disturbed child who threatens to kill her, 13, threatens to kill himself.

-He may throws a fit she fears for her own safety.
+She fears for her own safety.

-But I think you'd be fascinated by it.
+I think you'd be fascinated by it.

-I think everybody would actually Well what I'm saying is you hear people talk well there there needs to be early intervention.
+Well, what I'm saying is you hear people talk, well, there needs to be early intervention.

 You can't force them to take medication when they leave.